Skip to main content

 Committed to Excellence

 Of course, mustering up school spirit isn’t hard when you’ve got a phenomenal athletic program.
-Across 25 NCAA Division I sports, the Virginia Cavaliers have captured 81 Atlantic Coast Conference championships since 2002, more than any other ACC school.
-Since the fall of 2012, UVA has won nine NCAA championships, including national championships in men's basketball and men's lacrosse in 2019.
+Across 25 NCAA Division I sports, the Virginia Cavaliers have captured 92 Atlantic Coast Conference championships since 2002, more than any other ACC school.
+Since the fall of 2012, UVA has won 11 NCAA championships, including national championships in Women’s Swimming & Diving from 2021 through 2024, Men’s Tennis in 2022 and 2023, and Men’s Lacrosse in 2021.
 The Cavaliers placed first in the 2019 Men’s Capital One Cup, honoring the nation’s top Division I athletic programs.
-During the 2018-19 academic year, a school-record 427 UVA student-athletes were named to the ACC Academic Honor Roll.
-Virginia posted a graduation rate of 92 percent in the NCAA's annual Graduation Success Rate for incoming student-athletes from 2008 to 2011.
+During the 2022-23 academic year, a school-record 568 UVA student-athletes were named to the ACC Academic Honor Roll.
+Virginia posted a graduation rate of 96 percent in the NCAA’s annual Graduation Success Rate for incoming student-athletes for the 2013-14 to 2016-17 cohort.
 It is the highest mark for Virginia since the report was launched in 1998.